rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/identity-provider/put-update-identity-provider-with-metadata-v2.0.rst

-.. _post-create-identity-provider-with-metadata-v2.0:
+.. _put-update-identity-provider-with-metadata-v2.0:

-Create IDP with metadata
+Update IDP with metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. code::

-   POST /v2.0/RAX-AUTH/federation/identity-providers
+   PUT /v2.0/RAX-AUTH/federation/identity-providers/{identityProviderId}/metadata

-Create a new Identity Provider using XML metadata.
+Update an existing Identity Provider using XML metadata.

 .. note::

-   - Creating IDP using metadata auto assigns the IDP's name to at most 29
-     characters of the caller's domain ID.
-   - If the IDP's name already exists, a digit is added at the end of the
-     name until a unique name is found.
-Ex: example_2
-   - This resource describes a single deployment using `EntityDescriptor`.
+   - Only IDP's authentication url and certificates are allowed to be updated
+     via metadata.

 This table shows the possible response codes for this operation: